lesept777/MLP-for-ESP32/README.md

 ```

 # Create a dataset
-To create a dataset, i.e. allocate memory for the data used for training the network, declare the dataset and call the method createDataset.
+To create a dataset, i.e. allocate memory for the data used for training the network, declare the dataset and call the method `createDataset`.
 The arguments are the dataset and the number of data.
 ```
 DATASET dataset;
 int nData = 300;